Generic name: lanreotide [ lan-REE-oh-tide ]

 Call your doctor for instructions if you miss an appointment for your Somatuline Depot injection.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using Somatuline Depo?

 Somatuline Depo side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Somatuline Depot: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Somatuline Depot: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: